Don't Forget Healthcare and Insurance When Retirement Planning

 You probably won’t retire on a whim.
 Most likely, you’ll follow the usual path of retirement planning by meticulously saving and considering emotional readiness, but don’t forget to include healthcare and insurance while creating your retirement financial milestones.

 Healthcare is typically one of the largest expenses for retirees.
 The costs of healthcare in retirement are expected to rise annually, and estimates show that a couple retiring in 2019 will need about $285,000 to cover medical expenses during retirement.
-Visits to the emergency room and planned surgical procedures are two of the leading causes of large medical bills that patients can’t afford to pay.
 Learning how to save for healthcare in retirement and creating a plan may help you offset the rising costs.